rzeldent/esp32cam-rtsp/README.md

 The image server server is available using a normal web browser at: [http://esp32cam-rtsp.local:/snapshot](http://esp32cam-rtsp.local/snapshot).

-:warning: **Please be aware that there is no password present on the stream!**
+:bangbang: **Please be aware that there is no password present!**.
+Everybody with access to the device can see the streams or images!
+Beware of :trollface:!

 ## API